earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster03-lidar-raster-data.md

 -  Each cell is called a pixel.
 -  And each pixel represents an area on the ground.
--  The resolution of the raster represents the area that each pixel represents
-- on the ground.
-So, for instance if the raster is 1 m resolution, that simple
-- means that each pixel represents a 1 m by 1m area on the ground.
+-  The resolution of the raster represents the area that each pixel represents the area it represents on the ground.
+So, a 1 meter resolution raster, means that each pixel represents  a 1 m by 1m area on the ground.

-Raster data can have attributes associated with it as well.
-For instance in a LiDAR derived digital elevation model (DEM), each cell might represent a particular elevation value.
-In a LIDAR derived intensity image, each cell represents a LIDAR intensity value.
+A raster dataset can have attributes associated with it as well.
+For instance in a LiDAR derived digital elevation model (DEM), each cell represents an elevation value for that location on the earth.
+In a LIDAR derived intensity image, each cell represents a LIDAR intensity value or the amount of light energy returned to and recorded by the sensor.

 <figure>
    <a href="{{ site.url }}/images/course-materials/earth-analytics/week-3/raster-resolution.png" target="_blank">